 In today’s video, I wanted to go through a neck pain treatment at home.

 CLICK HERE to watch the YouTube video.

 #1- Rest On Your Back

-You rest on your back and lie down with the legs on something like a couch or a chair putting the least amount of stress in your spine.
+Rest on your back and lie down with your legs on something like a couch or a chair, putting the least amount of stress on your spine.
 In your breathing, try the belly breathing, so breath and have the air come in through your belly and then breath out.
-When you breath out, you focus on blowing any tension or pain that is in your neck or in your body.
+When you breath out, focus on blowing out any tension or pain that is in your neck or in your body.